nico-bt/React-Library-Tuto/README.md

 # React Testing Library

-Coding practice from a starter todo app.
-From Net-Nija youtube channel
+Coding practice for learning Testing.
+From a starter todo-app from Net-Ninja youtube channel.